yoichio/public-documents/multiranges.md

 - Simple.
 #### Cons
 - No live Range.
-- Even If web author calls addRange(range), getRanges() returns different StaticRanges.
+- Even If web author calls addRange(range), getRanges() might return different number/range of StaticRanges because U.A highlight selection splitting the passed range as the scenarios show.

 If web author want to edit content and have live Ranges, they might create Range from the StaticRange.